Buying Insurance Direct vs. Through an Agent: Pros and Cons

 If using an agent sounds like the way to go, you can connect with a local agent from the insurance company of your choosing to learn more about your options.

-After reviewing the quote and deciding what coverage options and limits work best, customers can pay and get coverage immediately.
-Or you can use an online marketplace, which allows you to receive multiple quotes at once and compare before purchasing.
-If buying directly interests you, consider both the pros and cons before moving forward.
+After reviewing the quote and deciding what coverage options and limits work best, you can pay and get coverage immediately.

 Pros